I Can’t Choose Between These Two Countries—And You Don’t Have To Either

-While both have so much to offer right now, Panama and Colombia couldn’t be more different.
+While they both have so much to offer right now, Panama and Colombia couldn’t be more different.

-I’ve been alerting you to the opportunities on offer in these countries for years.
-I first recommended Panama for retirement and investment 20 years ago, and I began heartily endorsing Colombia, specifically Medellín, a decade ago.
+We’ve been alerting you to the opportunities on offer in these countries for years.
+I first recommended Panama for retirement and investment more than 20 years ago, and we began heartily endorsing Colombia, specifically Medellín, a dozen years ago.

 Here’s how I’d lay this out…